mrohad/Alligator/README.markdown

 - `server_script.end` - the end tag for server-side scripting (default = '?>')
 - `server_script.session_minutes` - session timeout after X minutes (default = 30)
 - `server_script.memcached` - integration with memcached
-- `debug_mode` - 1 for debug mode, 0 for non-debug mode, on debug mode we add the exception to the response + the log level = debug
+- `logs` - the log level for each module
 - `nodes` - number of process running this application server ** currently we support shared memory using memcached! we recommand to set the number of nodes as the number of cores